ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/GBD_disease_health/index.rst

 Impairments
 +++++++++++

-Sometimes, GBD has a lot of information about a health state - such as severe heart failure in the example above - that the modelers want to utilize.
+Sometimes, GBD has a lot of information about an overall condition - such as heart failure in the example above - that the modelers want to utilize.
 However, in the process of normal GBD modeling, this wouldn't be possible.
-Usually, the cause level information is calculated first and then divded into sequelae.
+Usually, information is calculated at the cause level first (deaths, incidence, prevalence, etc.) and then divided into sequelae.
+This would make it impossible to use information about heart failure generally.

+Therefore, to use this valuable information about a condition, GBD created a new category called impairments.
+An impairment is medically the same as a sequela.
+Meaning that for a doctor, a sequela and an impairment would both be a specific medical condition associated with a cause.
+The difference between a sequela and an impairment is not a clinical difference, it's an artifact of how GBD does its modeling.

-Therefore, to use this valuable information about a health state, GBD created a new category called impairments.
-An impairment is medically the same as a sequela, but there is more information about it.
-To include this, GBD modelers first find the total amount of the impairment - heart failure - and then divide it between causes.
+To include the extra information about an impairment, GBD modelers first find the total amount of the impairment - heart failure - and then divide it between causes.
 This creates the sequelae of "heart failure due to IHD" and "heart failure due to HHD" for example.
 These are included in blue in the diagram above.

-These sequelae therfore have the same health state.
-Therefore, an impairment is a grouping of the related health states (mild/moderate/severe heart failure for example) that show up in 2 or more causes.
-There are many examples that fit this definition but are not GBD impairments, since the main criteria is the amount of information about the health state.

 Further information the GBD calculations can be found on the `Impairments 101 Hub page <https://hub.ihme.washington.edu/display/GBD2016/Impairments+101>`_.

-To learn more about how to model impairments, check out this :ref:`page on modeling impairments <impairments>`.
+To learn more about how to model impairments in Vivarium, check out this :ref:`page on modeling impairments <impairments>`.

 Official GBD Definitions
 ------------------------